 REVEAL 10% AHA Serum refines and resurfaces to support skin clarity and reveal a smoother, more radiant complexion. — FRB

-The Fourth Ray Beauty Reveal Serum is an AHA serum containing Lactic Acid, Glycolic Acid, fruit enzymes and Hyaluronic acid to chemically exfoliate the skin.
+The Fourth Ray Beauty Reveal Serum is a 10% Alpha Hydroxy (AHA) serum containing Lactic Acid, Glycolic Acid, fruit enzymes and Hyaluronic acid to chemically exfoliate the skin.
 Reveal retails for $15USD and contains 1oz of product.

 There are two types of Chemical Exfoliant: